bannzai/UtilityType/README.md

 ```

 ## Pick
-Constructs a type by picking the set of properties keys (only string literal) from attached Type.
+Constructs a type by picking the set of specific properties keys (only string literal) from attached Type.

 Example